 12.5 Limitation of Liability. [to come] [concept is to limit liability of the parties to reflect the development effort prior to equipment commitment]

 12.6 Governing Law.
-8.5 New York Texasthe Borough of Manhattan, New York, New York Houston, Texas
+8.5 This Agreement, its interpretation and any disputes relating to, arising out of or connected with this Agreement, shall be governed by the laws of the State of New York Texas, without regard to conflicts of law provisions.
+Any litigation relating to arising out of, or connected with this Agreement shall be first filed with the United States District Court in the Borough of Manhattan, New York, New York Houston, Texas, United States.

 ARTICLE 12 9